 Several guidelines exist that can help healthcare workers make a diagnosis of appendicitis.
 While most physicians, nurse practitioners, and physician assistants rely on the physical exam, others may obtain an ultrasound.
 For questionable cases, a CT scan of the abdomen may be helpful.
 The American College of Radiology recommends an ultrasound in pregnant women and an MRI in inconclusive cases in the same patient population.

 While the patient is undergoing investigation, the nurse should start an IV, administer fluids and antibiotics as ordered.
 In women, a pregnancy test must be done to rule out an ectopic.
 The surgeon should be notified.
 Pain medications should typically only be administered after the patient has been seen by the surgeon.
-The nurse should monitor the patient for acute changes in pain or vital signs and report to the interdisciplinary team.
+The nurse should monitor the patient for acute changes in pain or vital signs and report to the interprofessional team.
 Prior to surgery, the pharmacist should evaluate for potential drug-drug interactions and potential drug allergies reporting to the team any potential concerns.

 Controversy also exists on how to best manage an appendiceal mass or phlegmon and when to undertake surgery.
 There is no longer any question that laparoscopic appendectomy is associated with minimal pain and faster recovery, but it is costly.
 Other studies indicate that a single small incision provides comparable results to a laparoscopic appendectomy and is cost-effective.
 In view of these controversies, an interprofessional team approach to diagnosis and management of appendicitis needs to be established in each institution to ensure that the patient has no morbidity and the management is cost-effective. (level III)